 Outlines a maj9(#11) arpeggio from low to high, with each string having its own unique tone.
-The odd-jumping regularity is surprisingly easy to settle into – in fact, the narrowed range is probably its most constraining element (18 semitones: 6 fewer than Standard).
-Top tip: try playing melodies using only natural harmonics, which scatter in mellifluous fashion – e.g. the positions above <5fr>, <7fr>, and <12fr>.
+This odd-jumping regularity is surprisingly easy to settle into – in fact, the narrowed range is probably its most constraining element (18 semitones: 6 fewer than Standard).
+Top tip: try playing melodies using nothing but natural harmonics, which scatter in mellifluous fashion – e.g. the positions above <5fr>, <7fr>, and <12fr>.

 Harmony: Fmaj9(#11) | 1-3-5-7-2-#4